Yandex Cloud

 • ReceiveMessages requests: Total number of ReceiveMessage requests and number of requests with empty responses.

-An empty response to a request indicates that there were no messages available for reading within the specified waiting time (the WaitTimeSeconds attribute).
+An empty response to a request means that no messages available for reading have appeared within the specified waiting time (the WaitTimeSeconds attribute).

 Displayed as percentiles.
 The lines on the chart correspond to the percentage of requests with the fastest execution time: 50%, 90%, 95%, and 99%.

-• ReceiveMessage errors: Number of errors when executing the ReceiveMessage requests.
+• ReceiveMessage errors: Number of ReceiveMessage request execution errors.

 • Message processing on client duration: Message processing time spent by the recipient.